sjfricke/MrTruman/Seahaven/README.md

     -  Pi/2 is tilt left
     - Sending 0 is how Web knows everything is back to level
 - `8` - Chatting with Mr T.
   - Send string of what he should say.
+Also need number for callback in main
   - **NOTES**
     - Only 2 lines max
-    - Each line is 16 character max
+    - Each line is 16 character max (spaces are less, its not a even value for width)
     - use `<br>` to seperate line
       - Example: `How are you<br>on this day`
 - `9` - Toggle fidget spinner